MesutBE/practical-javascript/README.md

 1. There should be a “Display todos” button and a “Toggle all” button in the app
 1. Clicking “Display todos” should run todoList.displayTodos
 1. Clicking “Toggle all” should run todoList.toggleAll

+### Version 8 - Getting data from inputs

+#### Requirements

+1. There should be a button for adding todos
+1. There should be a button for changing todos
+1. There should be a button for deleting todos
+1. There should be a button for toggling a todo